openstack/neutron/doc/source/devref/effective_neutron.rst

   Where nested transaction is used in _do_other_thing_with_created_object function.

+  The ``_safe_creation function can also be passed the ``transaction=False`` argument to prevent any transaction from being created just to leverage the automatic deletion on exception logic.

 * Beware of ResultProxy.inserted_primary_key which returns a list of last inserted primary keys not the last inserted primary key: